 That's an act of man with no heart

-"Exit" seems to be the Archbishops preferred term for gay students in schools of the Archdiocese of Melbourne.
-This weekend's media includes a report in The Age, in which Archbishop Hart weighs in about the "gay lifestyle": Catholic Archbishop warned against "tolerating" gay students" .
-The photo of the Archbishop in this article has him looking to the left Hope springs eternal!!
+Back in 2015 the Archbishop featured in The Age, where he weighed in about the "gay lifestyle": Catholic Archbishop warned against "tolerating" gay students" .
+The photo of the Archbishop in this article had him looking to the left Hope springs eternal!!

 I find the weasal words of "gay lifestyle" used by Archbishop Hart pretty meaningless.
 My lifestyle includes, catching public transport, going to work, catching up with friends, praying, and a host of mundane activities like hanging out the washing.Much of my lifestyle is pretty similar I imagine to a "non-gay lifestyle"And like Archbishop Hart I love a good dose of pomp and circumstance.
 Does that suggest the Archbishop may be taking a plunge into the "gay lifestyle"?

-As a life member of St. Joseph's Old Collegians Association I applaud the decision of Paul Tobias and the College community to sign up to the Safe Schools Coalition.
+As a life member of St. Joseph's Old Collegians Association I applauded the decision of Paul Tobias and the College community to sign up to the Safe Schools Coalition.
 As a young gay student in the late 60s I lived with the frightening silence and isolation that can haunt a young person coming to terms with sexuality.
 The culture of my local and faith community lacked the language of support that I needed.In recent years I have been welcomed back to SJC to tell my story to a new generation of young men who have a healthy respect for diversity among their peers

-The Age article includes call from Professor Peter Norden for the Catholic Church to develop a positive understanding of sexuality.
+Again in 2017 it is worth remembering the call from Professor Peter Norden for the Catholic Church to develop a positive understanding of sexuality.